milobzb/GuardianTask-GUI-APP-Part-1/README.md

-# 📝 To-Do List GUI App - Part 1
+# 📝 GuardianTask GUI App - Part 1

 A simple and interactive **To-Do List GUI Application**, built to manage daily tasks efficiently.
 This is the **first part** of a multi-phase project, focusing on the foundational features and user interface.